Stripe Connect for Marketplace Payments Explained: Account Types, Onboarding, and Pricing (2026 Guide)

 What global features does Stripe Connect offer for payouts and payments?

-Payouts in 50+ countries, 135+ currencies, 40+ methods, plus tax/1099 automation (Stripe Connect page/docs).
+Payouts in 50+ countries, 135+ currencies, 40+ methods, plus tax and 1099 automation (Stripe Connect page/docs).